Smartcards & Tokens

 In the digitised world of business, it is no longer sufficient to simply perform checks at doors and gates.
 Access to data, systems and networks, as well as internal and external communications must also be protected.
 Smartcards, reliable carriers of secure identities, have a key role to play in this scenario.

-The SMC-B card for medical practices - the connection to the telematics infrastructure
+The SMC-B card for medical practices and hospitals - the connection to the telematics infrastructure

 One card for many digital applications

 This small card is set to play a central role in the digital health-care industry.
-Inserted into the card terminal and in conjunction with a secret PIN, the card will confirm the identity of the respective practice.
+Inserted into the card terminal and in conjunction with a secret PIN, the card will confirm the identity of the respective practice or hospital.
 But it can also be used for other applications, for instance, for accessing the electronic health card and for encrypting e-mails.

 Secure connection to the TI step by step: